Visual problems

 Penetrating injuries to the eye can affect vision.
 It's not easy for anything to penetrate its globe - but high-speed fragments from drilling or grinding can do so.

-See the separate leaflet called Corneal Injury and Foreign Bodies for more details.
+See the separate leaflet called Eye problems for more details.

 Corneal scratches

 The cornea is very, very sensitive and if it is scraped it hurts.
-Eyes are red and watery, vision is blurry and it may feel as though there is something in your eye.
+Eyes are red and watery, vision is blurry and it may feel as though there is a foreign body in the eye.

 The layers of clear cells that form the cornea can spread to fill in a shallow scratch over about 24 hours and they usually heal quickly.
-(Your eye will usually need to be padded shut for this to happen, so that healing is undisturbed.)
+(Often the eye needs to be padded shut for this to happen, so that healing is undisturbed.)

 Deeper scratches, such as can be formed by contact lenses which are not well looked-after or cleaned, can leave a permanent scar which can permanently affect vision.
-See the separate leaflet called Corneal Injury and Foreign Bodies for more details.
+See the separate leaflet called Eye problems.

 Corneal infection